zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-manager-service-administration.md

 <properties
-   pageTitle="StorSimple 관리자 서비스 관리 | Microsoft Azure" description="Azure 클래식 포털에서 StorSimple 관리자 서비스를 사용하여 StorSimple 장치를 관리하는 방법을 알아봅니다." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple Manager service administration | Microsoft Azure" description="Learn how to manage your StorSimple device by using the StorSimple Manager service in the Azure classic portal." services="storsimple" documentationCenter="" authors="alkohli"